csc301-2023-fall/project-48-yorkregioneducationalservices-T/deliverables/yres_scheduler/yres_scheduler_backend/README.md

 ### Testing
 The YRES Scheduler API utilises three means of testing:

-1. **Automated [Mocha](https://mochajs.org) Tests:** Used to test the core logic of the entities.
+1. **Automated Unit Tests:** Used to test the core logic of the entities using the [Mocha testing framework](https://mochajs.org).
 These can be found in the [tests](./api/tests/entities/) directory.

-2. **[Postman](https://learning.postman.com/docs/writing-scripts/test-scripts/) Per-request Test Scripts:** Used to test properties of request and response objects, validating the request body and status codes.
+2. **Postman Per-request Test Scripts:** Used to test properties of request and response objects, validating the request body and status codes.
+These are implemented using [Postman](https://learning.postman.com/docs/writing-scripts/test-scripts/) test scripts in our bespoke postman collection.
 These tests can be accessed from the [Backend API Postman Collection](https://www.postman.com/csc301-group-48/workspace/scheduler-api/request/30499092-3f1b5bba-bca3-46c8-8b68-b194d4812e3a).

 3. **[Postman Flows](https://learning.postman.com/docs/writing-scripts/test-scripts/) Request-Chaining Tests:** Used to test chaining multiple requests in a flow, verifying end-to-end functionality for specific services.
-These tests can be accessed from the [Backend API Postman Collection](https://www.postman.com/csc301-group-48/workspace/scheduler-api/request/30499092-3f1b5bba-bca3-46c8-8b68-b194d4812e3a).
+These tests can be run manually and accessed from the [Backend API Postman Collection](https://www.postman.com/csc301-group-48/workspace/scheduler-api/request/30499092-3f1b5bba-bca3-46c8-8b68-b194d4812e3a).

 ### Error Handling
-Briefly how error handling works, interpreting error responses etc.
+The YRES Scheduler Backend API implements an informative and flexible error-handling system.
+The application defines a custom Express middleware for error handling

 ### Authentication
 How to use the API authentication.